 With Martin Gervais

-This paper studies optimal Ramsey taxation in a version of the neoclassical growth model in which investment becomes productive within the period, thereby making the supply of capital elastic in the short run.
-Because taxing capital is distortionary in the short run, the government's ability/desire to raise revenues through capital income taxation in the initial period, or when the economy is hit with a bad shock, is greatly curtailed.
-Our timing assumption leads to a tractable Ramsey problem without state-contingent debt, which gives rise to the classic tradeoff between the gains of short run countercyclical policy and the burden from the resulting government debt.
-Key to this tradeoff is the expected length of recessions: while it is optimal to run a deficit for short recessions, the burden of high debt during the recovery dominates over the short run expansionary benefits for recessions that last several years.
+This paper studies optimal taxation in a version of the neoclassical growth model in which investment becomes productive within the period, thereby making the supply of capital elastic in the short run.
+Because taxing capital is distortionary in the short run, the government's ability/desire to raise revenues through capital income taxation in the initial period or when the economy is hit with a bad shock is greatly curtailed.
+Our timing assumption also leads to tractable Ramsey and Markov-perfect specifications without state-contingent debt.
+We find that the cyclical properties of taxes are robust to the commitment assumptions.